hlte-orangefox/android_device_samsung_hlte/README.md

-## OrangeFox device tree for Galaxy S5 (International Qualcomm, Americas, and Oceanic)
+## OrangeFox device tree for Galaxy Note 3

-Credits to @jcadduono for the tree used as a base.
+Credits to @jcadduono and OrangeFox for the tree used as a base.

 Credits to @IcemanDEV for his fix for aroma installer.

-Credits to @me aka @Yilliee for various other edits 😋
+Credits to @me aka notnoelchannel and @Yilliee for various other edits 😋

-Kernel sources are available at: https://github.com/jcadduono/nethunter_kernel_klte/tree/twrp-6.0